 AIH has an insidious onset in most patients and its presentation varies widely, ranging from asymptomatic disease to severe symptoms or even acute liver failure.

-- Abdominal pain
+- Upper abdominal pain

 - Weight loss